Superclass and Subclass in Java

 }

-As you can see in the above program, we have easily accessed members of the superclass as well as subclass by creating an object of subclass.
+As you can see in this example, we have easily accessed members of the superclass as well as subclass by creating an object of subclass.
 Therefore, we always create an object of subclass in inheritance.

 package inheritance;